 Website Image Optimization

-Website image optimization is the process of editing and optimizing the images to make them worthy of uploading to your store.
-This may also involve editing to the level of your competitors or, even better, before finally putting them on the site.
+Website image optimization is the process of optimizing and editing the images to make them worthy of uploading to your store.

 SEO Image Optimization